+In the GSMA, the genome is divided into bins of approximately equal cM width.
+We conventionally use 120 bins of 30cM length, so that for chromosome 1, the region between 0 and 30cM is assigned to bin 1.1, between 30-60cM to bin 1.2, etc..
 Let the number of bins be n, and the number of studies be m.
-For each study, the maximum LOD score (or minimum p-value) within each bin is identified, and the bins are ranked, with the most significant result achieving a rank of n, the next highest result a rank of n - 1, etc..
-Across studies, the ranks for each bin are summed; the summed rank forms the test statistic for this bin.
+For each study, the maximum LOD score (or minimum p-value) within each bin is identified, and the bins are ranked, with the most significant result achieving a rank of n, the next highest result a rank of (n - 1), etc. Across studies, the ranks for each bin are summed, and the summed rank forms the test statistic for this bin.
 A high summed rank implies that the bin has high LOD scores within individual studies, and may contain a susceptibility locus.
-Under the null hypothesis of no linkage, the summed rank for a bin will be the sum of m ranks, randomly chosen from $1, 2, \ldots, n$ with replacement.
-Significance levels for each bin can be determined from the distribution function of summed ranks (Wise et al., 1999) or by simulation.
+Under the null hypothesis of no linkage, the summed rank for a bin will be the sum of m ranks, randomly chosen from 1, 2, ... n with replacement.
+Significance levels for each bin can be determined from the distribution function of summed ranks 9, or by simulation.